TeeanRonson/EntityResolution/README.md

 Dedupe lets the user nominate the features they believe will be most useful:

 Dedupe scans the data to create tuples of records that it will propose to the user to label as being either matches, not matches, or possible matches.
+They have a CLI that is easy to work with, a web API to use when customising your solution, and good documentation to learn more about their variable definitions.

 ### Features of Dedupe

+machine learning - reads in human labeled data to automatically create optimum weights and blocking rules

+runs on a laptop - makes intelligent comparisons so you don’t need a powerful server to run it

+built as a library - so it can be integrated in to your applications or import scripts

+open source - anyone can use, modify or add to it

-These uncertainPairs are identified using a combination of **blocking , affine gap distance, and active learning.**
+These uncertainPairs are identified using a combination of **blocking, affine gap distance, and active learning.**

 Active learning is the so-called special sauce behind Dedupe.
 As in most supervised machine learning tasks, the challenge is to get labeled data that the model can learn from.